Mark events, take measurements, and document findings directly on the waveform chart.

 When you confirm, Detego runs its fault detection algorithm on each selected channel and automatically places event marker annotations at the detected fault inception and clearance times.
 If multiple fault events are detected on the same channel (e.g., an auto-reclose sequence), each event gets its own pair of markers labeled with the event number.

 This is a quick way to get timing markers on the waveform without manually hunting for the fault boundaries.
-The markers are regular annotations — you can reposition, relabel, or delete them just like any other annotation.
+The markers are regular annotations.
+You can reposition, relabel, or delete them just like any other annotation.

 Tip